Tyre, Lebanon: Coast Nature Reserve

-Cultural heritage
+Historical and cultural heritage

 Arguably the most lasting Phoenician legacy for the Tyrian population has been the linguistic mark that the Syriac and Akkadian languages have left on the Arabic spoken in the region of Tyre.
 Most notably, the widely used term "Ba'ali" – which is used especially to describe vegetables and fruits from rain-fed, untreated agricultural production – originates from the Baal religion.
 The Tyrian municipality of Ain Baal is apparently also named after the Phoenician deity.
 The most visible part of ancient and medieval history on the other side have been the archaeological sites though:

 The first archaeological excavations were by Ernest Renan in 1860 and 1861.
-He was followed in the 1870s by Johannes Nepemuk Sepp.
-His most notable work was excavating at the cathedral in an attempt to find the bones of Frederick Barbarossa.
+He was followed in the 1870s by Johann Nepomuk Sepp.
+His most notable work was excavating at the Cathedral of the Holy Cross in an attempt to find the bones of Frederick Barbarossa.
 More work was undertaken in 1903 by the Greek archaeologist Theodore Makridi, curator of the Imperial Museum at Constantinople.
 Important findings like fragments of marble sarcophagi were sent to the Ottoman capital.

-In 1921, an archaeological survey of Tyre was done by a French team under the leadership of Denyse Le Lasseur in 1921.
+An archaeological survey of Tyre was done by a French team under the leadership of Denyse Le Lasseur in 1921.
 It was followed by another mission between 1934 and 1936 that included aerial surveys and diving expeditions.
 It was led by the Jesuit missionary Antoine Poidebard, a pioneer of aerial archaeology.

-Large-scale excavations started in 1946 under the leadership of Emir Maurice Chéhab (1904-1994), "the father of modern Lebanese archaeology" who for decades headed the Antiquities Service in Lebanon and was the curator of the National Museum of Beirut.
+Large-scale excavations started in 1946 under the leadership of Emir Maurice Chéhab (1904–1994), "the father of modern Lebanese archaeology" who for decades headed the Antiquities Service in Lebanon and was the curator of the National Museum of Beirut.
 His teams uncovered most remains in the Al Bass/Hippodrome and the City Site/Roman baths.

 During the 1960s, Honor Frost (1917–2010) – the Cyprus-born pioneer of underwater archaeology initiated several investigations "aimed at identifying and documenting the significant archaeological potential for harbour facilities within coastal Tyre".
 Based on the results, she suggested that the Al Mobarakee Tower may actually date back to Hellenistic times.

 All those works stopped though soon after the 1975 beginning of the Civil War and many records were lost.

 In 1984, the United Nations Educational, Scientific and Cultural Organisation (UNESCO) declared Tyre a World Heritage Site in an attempt to halt the damage being done to the archaeological sites by the armed conflict and by anarchic urban development.